waydabber/BetterDisplay/README.md

 - The smooth scaling slider will appear only if the `Resolution selector` under `Preferences`/`App menu` is set to slider mode.
 - The slider 100% will be the `Default resolution` (on normally LoDPI display this tends to be the native resoltuion - which will mean the slider maxes out at 100%, on HiDPI display half of the native resolution - which will make the resolution slider max out at 200%).
 If you want to rescale the resolution slider, change the `Default resolution` to an accessible different resolution than it is set.
 - The maximum resolution that can be set corresponds to the `Native panel pixel resolution` which is available only as normal resolution (not HiDPI).
 Converting the native resolution to HIDPI would not make sense (except for some special use cases like screenshot and accessibility zooming quality improvement) - for this or for achieving higher-than-native-resolution scaling (for extra screen real estate) you can continue to use dummy mirroring.
-- The maximum vertical pixel count seems to be constrained on some (but not all) configurations to 6K which might cause issues with wide-screen screens beyond a certain resolution.
+- The maximum vertical pixel count seems to be constrained on the entry-level M1 configurations (M1 Pro/Max/Ultra seems to be unaffected) to 6K which might pose an issue especially to users with ultra-wide screen beyond a certain HiDPI resolution.
 </details>

 ### Dummy mirroring method